Blackadams/simple-banking-app/readme.md

 # python-banking-application
 Simple Banking Application made with python

-This application is for learning purpose, I'm a newbie at python and this project is for learning only, actually for my learning python purpose :)
+This application is for learning purpose, actually for my learning python purpose :)

 It was a simple application that had a few banking function such as:
 - view balance